twinfoundation/wallet/packages/wallet-connector-iota/docs/reference/interfaces/IIotaWalletConnectorConstructorOptions.md

 # Interface: IIotaWalletConnectorConstructorOptions

-Options for the IOTA Wallet Connector.
+Options for the IOTA Wallet connector.

 ## Properties